 The reason you should sift the powdered sugar when making frosting is so that you can eliminate lumps in your frosting.
-You don’t always feel like taking the time with an extra step but it really does make a huge difference.
+You don’t always feel like taking the time with an extra step, but it really does make a huge difference.

 Use your fingers or the back of a spoon to press any remaining clumps through the sieve.
 If you were to just dump the powdered sugar into the buttercream without sifting it first, all of those clumps would end up making the cream cheese frosting lumpy.

-Remove the frosting from the fridge and allow it to warm on the counter or put it in the microwave for a few seconds to soften it.
+Remove the frosting from the fridge and allow it to warm on the counter, or put it in the microwave for a few seconds to soften it.
 Then, beat it again to give make it spreadable.

 Yes, cakes and other baked goods with cream cheese frosting need to be refrigerated.
-You can allow them to warm and soften before serving, but again, they can only be at room temperature for up to two hours.
+You can allow them to warm and soften before serving, but they can only be at room temperature for up to two hours.

-Ways To Use This Frosting
+Ways To Use

-Use your overripe bananas to make these delicious Banana Bars that are perfect with a cup of coffee!
+- Use your overripe bananas to make these delicious Banana Bars that are perfect with a cup of coffee!

 Cream Cheese Frosting

-- 16 oz cream cheese, softened (two 8 oz packages)
+- 16 oz cream cheese softened, (two 8 oz packages)

-- 1/2 cup butter, softened
+- ½ cup butter softened

-- 3 cups powdered sugar, sifted
+- 3 cups powdered sugar sifted

-- 2 tbsp half-n-half
+- 2 tablespoon half-n-half

-- 2 tsp vanilla
+- 2 teaspoon vanilla

 - Beat the softened cream cheese and butter until smooth.

-- Gradually add 1 1/2 cups of the sifted powdered sugar a 1/2 cup at a time, mixing well before adding more.
+- Gradually add 1 ½ cups of the sifted powdered sugar a ½ cup at a time, mixing well before adding more.

 - Stir in the half-n-half and vanilla.

-- Gradually add the remaining 1 1/2 cups of the sifted powdered sugar a 1/2 cup at a time, mixing well before adding more.
+- Gradually add the remaining 1 ½ cups of the sifted powdered sugar a ½ cup at a time, mixing well before adding more.
 Then, beat until smooth and creamy.